-8.2.3 AVIFAUNA
+8.2.2 AVIFAUNA

 The AOI is largely natural and, in most areas, pristine.
-There are no operational wind energy facilities in or within 50 km surrounding the project area..
-Including this project, there are at least 4 prospective wind developments planned for the Phumelela region.
+There are no operational wind energy facilities in or within 50 km surrounding the project area.
 There is, however, also a vested birding interest in the region (e.g. Roberts Memel Birding Site, Memel Getaway Birding Routes) and NGOs such as BirdLife and EWT are distinctly aware of the avifaunal importance and are actively working in the region.
-The proposed VWC is not located within one of the promulgated Renewable Energy Development Zones (REDZ) and a portion of the northern end of the VWC overlaps the Grasslands IBA..
+The proposed VWC is not located within one of the promulgated Renewable Energy

+Development Zones (REDZ) and a portion of the northern end of the VWC overlaps the Grasslands IBA.